allegient-labs/cloud-native-cop/README.md

 - VSCode editor is one of the option, Please feel free to use editor of your choice : Install VSCode [here](https://code.visualstudio.com/)

+____
+During the Demo we would be using some of the add-on which are free but to start using the free version heroku need to validate the user.
+Please go under your heroku account settings -> billing section and try to add any Credit card information.
+I Promise you will not be charged for any add-ons we use during the demo :)